Business loan - L&T Finance

 2. Working Capital Loan

 Working capital loans help businesses manage everyday expenses such as salaries, rent, and inventory purchases.
 These loans are short-term and are crucial for maintaining business continuity, especially for seasonal or cyclical businesses.
+They are a vital part of the types of funding for businesses with fluctuating cash cycles.

 3. Letter of Credit